 Although first-time patients usually aren't problematic, this article shares why they require special consideration.

-On a slightly different note, she finds that patients who have been seeing a different chiropractor or multiple chiropractors over many years are more likely to be critical of a D.C. who uses a different technique or approach from what they’re accustomed to.
+On a slightly different note, our attorney finds that patients who have been seeing a different chiropractor or multiple chiropractors over many years are more likely to be critical of a D.C. who uses a different technique or approach from what they’re accustomed to.

-She said she often hears patients say in depositions that “my other chiropractor didn’t do that,” implying there is something wrong with the new doctor's treatment.
-Carol suggests explaining to these patients that not all chiropractors are alike and discuss how your approach might be different.
+Our attorney said she often hears patients say in depositions that “my other chiropractor didn’t do that,” implying there is something wrong with the new doctor's treatment.
+Our attorney suggests explaining to these patients that not all chiropractors are alike and discuss how your approach might be different.

-For more information on potentially problem patients, see "The Doctor-Shopping Patient," "The Questioning Patient" and "The Angry Patient."
+For more information on potentially problem patients, see "The Questioning Patient."